suneel0101/django-buddy/README.md

 2. `source venv/bin/activate`
 3. `pip install -r requirements.txt`

 Modify the project however you like until you're ready to deploy it.
 Then,
 ```
 python manage.py deploy
 ```

+# Modifying the Django-Buddy generated app
+Make sure to run the following so that all requirements are installed:
+1. Get in your project directory
+2. `source venv/bin/activate`
+3. `pip install -r requirements.txt`

 # Project Structure:
 ```